 Watercress Creek also produces kalamata, jumbo kalamata and frantoio olives.
 The lime orchard continues to produce more every year as the orchard matures and more tree are added.

-The Mahons have created garden settings around their new shop.
-They hope to eventually include a coffee machine and morning tea menu.
-The Watercress Creek Olives & Limes shop will be open on weekends after mid-January and by appointment up until then.
+The Mahons have created garden settings around their shop and have added a coffee machine and cafe menu.
+The Watercress Creek Olives & Limes shop is open on weekends.

-And don’t forget to circle April 8 on the calendar – that’s when the annual Watercress Creek Olive Festival will be held for 2018.
+And don’t forget to circle April on the calendar – that’s when the annual Watercress Creek Olive Festival will be held.
 With live music, stalls and picnicking among the fruiting trees.

 The 2018 festival runs from 9am-3pm on Sunday April 8 at the farm, 53 Bryces Rd, Pine Mountain.
 Admission is $5 per person or $10 per car.